rnop/Alternative-and-Technical-Stock-Market-Prediction/README.md

 **UPDATE**: The app is updated and fully deployed on Azure App Services due to Heroku removing their free tier subscription.
 Note that Azure's free tier subscription has limited compute/day.

+### About
+This project is a web application using Flask that allows users to view historical stock or crypto prices as candlestick charts with buying/selling trading signals generated from a machine learning model trained on alternative and technical data.
+This application was containerized using Docker and is currently deployed on Azure App Services.

 Try out the web app: https://monk3ystocks.azurewebsites.net/

 ### Data